 Certainly, unusual situations will arise in classifying offenses, and this manual cannot cover all circumstances.
 In classifying unusual situations, LE should consider the nature of the crime along with the guidelines provided.
 In addition to the Group A and Group B offense definitions and explanations, the Offense Lookup Table at the end of this section will also aid in classifying offenses.
-If LEAs have concerns on how to classify an offense they can contact the Virginia State Police UCR Program Office.
+If LEAs have concerns on how to classify an offense, they can contact the Virginia State Police UCR Program Office at dart@vsp.virginia.gov.